kyberdrb/usbip_server/README.md

             The option `RemainAfterExit=yes` assures, that the `systemd` executes only the `ExecStart` command (and `ExecStartPre` and `ExecStartPost` options).
 When we ommit the `RemainAfterExit` option or set it to `RemainAfterExit=no` then the systemd would execute the `ExecStart` commands and then jump immediatly to execution of `ExecStop` commands.

-        1. Create the service for enabling and disabling device sharing, e.g. printer, via USB/IP server (the shared device is physically connected to the printer via USB port)
+        1. Create the service `usbip-printer.service` (see [example](usbip_resources/server/usbip-printer.service)) for enabling and disabling device sharing, e.g. printer, via USB/IP server (the shared device is physically connected to the printer via USB port)

                 $ sudo vim /etc/systemd/system/usbip-printer.service